oc-2/developer-tooling-app/README.md

 ## Overview

-This is a Node.js application configured with modern development tooling for code quality, formatting, and git workflow automation.
-It includes automated linting, formatting, and commit message validation using industry-standard tools.
+This is a repo configured with commit message enhancers.

-**Current State**: Running a Node.js web server on port 5000 with hot-reload enabled via nodemon.

 ## Project Architecture